scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 ![Confirmation alert]({{ site.url }}/img/dialogs/confirmation_alert.png)

 A dialog can return any content; an example will be shown later.
-First, let see how to use custom buttons in an alert.
+First, let us see how to use custom buttons in an alert.

 Alerts with Custom Buttons
 --------------------------

-We can customize the button on an alert by defining `ButtonType` objects and passing them to Alert's `buttonTypes` property.
+We can customize the buttons in an alert by defining `ButtonType` objects and passing them to the Alert's `buttonTypes` property.
 Notice that we overwrite the content of the property (rather than append to it):

 ``` scala
     val ButtonTypeOne = new ButtonType("One")